 Ancient Chinese Work Jobs Occupations

-The gentrys scholar was at the apex of ancient Chinese work and they were called shi.
-Because of commercialisation of the ancient Chinese society which took place during the Ming and Song period, the categories werent really reality, they were just an idealisation.
+The entry scholar was at the apex of ancient Chinese work and they were called shi.
+Because of commercialization of the ancient Chinese society which took place during the Ming and Song period, the categories were really real, they were just an idealization.

-The shi class were privileged as they rode in chariots and commanded battle and also performed civil functions.
+The Shi class was privileged as they rode in chariots and commanded battle and also performed civil functions.
 But then the nong class produced the food which helped in sustaining the entire society.
 This was the class which was extremely important for the society and they carried out the ancient Chinese work which the country could not function without.
-Because of this they had been placed right next to the shi class.
-The labour class of the Chinese society was the craftsmen and the artisans.
+Because of this, they had been placed right next to the Shi class.
+The labor class of the Chinese society was the craftsmen and the artisans.

-Since the farmers didnt own their own lands they couldnt provide the government with much of revenue.
+Since the farmers didn’t own their own lands they couldn’t provide the government with much of revenue.
 Even people did not own their own lands and hence could not be taxed these people included the government employees or people who worked in private.
-The members of the Shang class were the ones in the end of the society but then the shi class had viewed them as a very important part of the society.
-These people helped in purchase as well as the sale of good and commodities.
+The members of the Shang class were the ones at the end of the society but then the shi class had viewed them as a very important part of the society.
+These people helped in the purchase as well as the sale of good and commodities.

 Hence ancient Chinese works had been divided into these four main classes.
 Although the people did not stick to the tier in the society it will still an ideal way of dividing the society into people and their classes.